ngokhoa1202/cs-note/site-reability-engineering/container/docker/docker-container/Docker container commands.md

 ### Publish port - Expose port
 - `-p` or `--publish` publish the container ==port== to the host:
 	- If the IP address is not specified, broadcast address `0.0.0.0` will be employed.
-	- Bind the host port (left port) to the container port (right port).
+	- Bind the left host port to the right container port.
 ```bash
 docker run -p 127.0.0.1:80:8080/tcp nginx:alpine
 ```